YunwooC/GDD/README.md

 # Growing Degrees Day

-db.ipynb is the database - the MODEL.
+db.ipynb is the database - the MODEL

 part_manager will implment the basic GUI - the VIEW and CONTROLLER